shahira-sadat/To-Do-list/README.md

 install git, node, any code editor in your local machine

 ### Setup
-clone the repo or download from https://github.com/shahira-sadat
+clone the repo or download from https://github.com/shahira-sadat/To-Do-list

-### Install
+### Install dependencies

-install all dependencies with npm install
+npm install

+### Build the app'

+npm run build

+### Run the app

+npm start

-### Usage
+### Deployment

-open index.html in your local browser
+To run the project run the "index.html" file in your browser.

 ## Authors
 👤 Shahira Sadat